(Visited 2,970 times, 1 visits today)

 A CVS Pharmacy is around the corner on Michigan Ave.

 Dining, nightlife.
-There are abundant options in the immediate area, but most cater heavily to tourists and office workers.
+There are abundant options in the immediate area, but many cater heavily to tourists and office workers.

 Parks, recreation.
 The building has outstanding proximity to parks and recreational activities.